 BILLS.
 A publication issued periodically containing the sponsors, titles, short digest of content, legislative actions, and veto messages of the Governor for each bill, memorial, resolution and gubernatorial appointment.
+Discontinued in 2019.

 LEGISLATIVE ETHICS BOARD (LEB).

-Nine-member board with four legislators and five nonlegislators.
+Ninemember board with four legislators and five nonlegislators.
 Enforces state ethics laws and rules with respect to members and employees of the Legislature.